The Importance of Finding Your Child's Learning Style

 Spend time with the child individually

-Let the child choose what he or she wants to play.
+Let the child choose what they want to play.
 During the time set aside for each child, try not to direct what they do or give directions.
 Watch them play, engage with them, and follow their lead.
 You are there to observe what they do, how they do it, what they pay attention to, what they prefer, and to listen to what they say.

 I recommend taking notes on what you see and hear.
 It is amazing what you will learn about the child when you go back later to read over your notes.
 Over time, a new picture of your child will emerge that will provide you with a lot of insight.